 The Heller College of Business offers five graduate business degrees.
 The Master of Business Administration is a general management degree with a chosen area of specialization.
 The college also offers four specialized master of science degrees: Master of Science in Accounting, Master of Science in Accounting Forensics, Master of Science in Human Resource Management, and Master of Science in Real Estate.

 Graduate Business Credentials

-For students holding an undergraduate business degree, such as the BSBA, the College offers five five-course credential programs: Business Fraud Examination, Information Systems, Commercial Real Estate Development, Human Resource Management and Managerial Leadership.
+For students holding an undergraduate business degree, such as the BSBA, the college offers seven five-course credential programs: Business Analysis, Business Fraud Examination, Information Systems, Commercial Real Estate Development, Human Resource Management, Managerial Leadership, and Strategic Management.